koksyn/RedUnit/docs/poc.md

 Usage: [poc-examples.red](../examples/poc-examples.red)

-## Purpose
+## Description

-Ability to store objects safely in a *key-value* map, with access control and type checking.
+The main goal was ability to store objects safely in a *key-value* map, with access control and type checking.

 Currently `map!` can store anything, so *POC* will guarantee, that only objects with type `object!` will be stored.
 Identifiers are case sensitive and they should be unique for each object.